This post may contain affiliate links. Read my full disclosure policy.

 - 1 teaspoon fine salt

-- 1/3 cup baking soda
+- ¼ cup baking soda

-- Punch the dough to deflate it, then turn out onto a lightly floured surface.
-Divide the dough into 6 equal pieces.
-Roll and stretch each piece with the palms of your hands into a 30-inch rope, holding the ends and slapping the middle of the rope on the counter as you stretch.
+- Punch the dough to deflate it, then turn it out onto a clean work surface.
+(If the dough seems sticky, you can dust it with a bit of flour as needed.)
+Shape the dough into a log, then cut into 6 equal pieces; cover with a damp dishtowel so the dough doesn't dry out.
+Roll and stretch each piece with the palms of your hands into a 24-inch rope, holding the ends and slapping the middle of the rope on the counter as you stretch.

 - Serving size: 1 pretzel

-- Calories: 317
+- Calories: 331

 - Fat: 12 g